 These are two great reasons why we should pair cannabis with fat!

-In this guide, we will explore each one of these reasons in-depth so you can better understand how to get the most out of your edible experience.
+In this guide, we will explore these reasons in-depth so you can better understand how to get the most out of your edible experience.

 There is a reason that cannabutter remains the most popular homemade edible recipe.